andoncemore/sirius/README.md

-# Sirius - An alternative website for your Little Printer
+# nord-sirius - An alternative backend for your Little Printer

 ![CloudBerg Little Printer](https://i.vimeocdn.com/video/222115839_1280x720.jpg)

 This repository is a fork of [genmon/sirius](https://github.com/genmon/sirius).
-The main project doesn't seem to be maintained anymore.

-Differences with the original project :

- * Update requirements.txt to fix some bugs
- * Improve documentation
-   * Add links from the community
-   * Add a guide for Debian
- * You can choose wether or not you want to print faces between messages
- * Add an API Key to make requests progamatically

-## Using it

-*More documentation will be added soon*
+Want to try it out?
+We have an instance running at http://littleprinter.nordprojects.co which all are welcome to use!

 ### Interesting links